taylorychen/DnD-Matchmaker/README.md

 ## Postings

-This page displays all of the availible posts. \
+This page displays all of the active posts (excuding full games and the user's own posts). \
 The posts show information about the Dungeon Master's game, including number of players, tags, location, and description. \
 Logged in users can interact with these posts by requesting to join them. \
 The `CREATE` button for users to create their own posts. \
 A toggle allows users to switch between dark and light mode.

+### Searching

+The top of the page displays a search bar. \
+Users can search by a string that may appear in post's `Location` or `Title` \
+Users can also filter by tags.

 ### Post interactions